May 25-June 1, 2018

 As we cast our huge loads and selves down the Snow Dome’s steep headwall, perfect snow flying in all directions, my shame threatened to overwhelm me.
 In all directions, was more great skiing – and we were leaving!

-At the top of the moraine above the Blue Glacier, I staggered to a stop, exhausted.
-Finding the respite to my liking, I turned around.
-From my vantage, the mass of Mount Olympus lay spread before me.
-A tumble of memories shook loose from those slopes like sweat from my brow – from my first visit as a young kid to two return journeys as single day round-trip summit runs, to my first two ski trips via the Bailey Traverse and an adventure into the mythical Valhalla Range, and now this adventure, which tops them all.
+At the top of the moraine above the Blue Glacier, I staggered to a stop, looking back at this mountain.
+A tumble of memories shook loose from her slopes, like sweat from my brow.
+From my first visit as an eight year old to two return journeys as single day round-trip summit runs; to my first two ski trips via the Bailey Traverse and an adventure into the mythical Valhalla Range; and now this adventure, which tops them all.
 Each memory cataloged.
-Each memory magical.
+Each memory is magical.
 All told, what I realized was this: memories met in the places they were formed are the most biting.
 This I learned while tied to that moraine.
 Even though moments had passed and I was rested, with this cavalcade of memory avalanching through me, I remained breathless.
-That will never change, so long as this peak towers over me.
+That will never change, so long as this peak towered over me.

 Time marches on, and so does Carl and Jake.
 When I caught up, we charged to Glacier Meadows.
 Since I was so excited to have succeeded in what I had come to do, I decided to race Carl across snow and rocks.
 In so doing, I caught my ski tips and nearly kissed the rocks with my face.
 Scrambled, it seems, is always on the menu, especially when ordered ‘to-go’.
 Bruises were a healthy reminder to keep my excitement in check.